PranabZz/Rainchat/README.md

 To install Rainchat, follow these steps:

-Clone the repository:
+1.Clone the repository:

     git clone git@github.com:PranabZz/Rainchat.git

-Import the <b> rainchat.sql </b> file into your MySQL database using phpMyAdmin or any other MySQL client.
+2.Import the <b> rainchat.sql </b> file into your MySQL database using phpMyAdmin or any other MySQL client.

-Update the database configuration in the config.php file with your MySQL database details.
+3.Update the database configuration in the config.php file with your MySQL database details.

-Start the application by running the index.php file in your web server or run
+4.Start the application by running the index.php file in your web server or run

      php -S localhost:8000

 <h1>Features</h1>